yl2811-cmd/Showheel/wwwroot/story-engl.md

 Place Core in your left hand.
 Place Crystal in your right hand.
 Close your eyes. **Do nothing.** Wait.
 Breathing subsides.
 Heartbeat slows.
 Fingers loosen—the contact patch enlarges.
 Larger contact area = more vibration transmission.
 In the stillness, two faint vibrations emerged.
 Core's, Crystal's. **They'd always been there.** She hadn't heard them before not because they were too faint—but because she herself was too noisy.
 Not technical noise—it was noise from her whole being.
 Anxiety, control, "I have to make it talk."
 No one had asked her to do anything on her birthday.
 Her body remembered that quiet.
 Now the quiet was back.
 Her job wasn't to make the two systems speak the same language—it was to quiet herself enough to hear two languages ​​simultaneously.
-Vibrations in her left hand traveled through her bones to her right hand, and back again.
+Vibrations in the left hand travel through the bones to the right hand, and back again.
 The two systems began to perceive each other through a quiet human body.
 In episode 64, Anna touches Core but hears nothing—she's trapped in "what I have to do."
 ; Ep69 Take off the methodology - not that it is no longer needed, but that it is moved to the background - standing between the two ends.
 Only by taking things off can one become a bridge.
 Free people connect two worlds.
 Those who are locked up can only be bound to one end.